 Are you spending Valentine’s Day in Las Vegas?
 These are the 15 most romantic things to do for couples in Vegas, plus a few alternative activities for those who don’t like the sappy stuff.

-It’s time to start planning your day especially if you want to get into the popular restaurants.
-Vegas has many of the world-renowned chefs making their mark here, but we also know it’s not for everyone.
+It’s time to start planning your day, especially if you want to get into popular restaurants.
+Vegas has many world-renowned chefs making their mark here, but we also know it’s not for everyone.

 We’ve narrowed down our list of favorite romantic activities, fine dining, and great low-key food spots.